aammd/MS_computational_ecology_opinion/compecol.md

 computational part of the field.

-With or without a common data format, the problem remains that we have very limited insights into error propagation of predictions made on synthetic datasets [@PoiGra16]; in a succesion of predictive steps, do errors at each step amplify, or cancel one another?
+With or without a common data format, the problem remains that we have very limited insights into how error in predictions made on synthetic datasets will propagate from an analysis to the other [@PoiGra16]; in a succesion of predictive steps, do errors at each step amplify, or cancel one another?
 Biases exist in the underlying data, in the models used to generate the predictions, and this can turn out in three possible ways.
 First, predictions from these datasets accumulate bias and cannot be used.
 Second, because the scale at which these predictions are expressed is large, errors are (quantitatively) small enough to be over-ridden by the magnitude of actual variation.
 Finally, in the best-case but low-realism scenario, errors end up cancelling each other out.
 The best possible way to understand how errors propagate is to validate predictions *de novo*.
 Model-validation methods can be used, as they are with SDMs [@Hij12], but *de novo* sampling carries the additional weight of being an independent attempt at testing the prediction.
 Improved collaborations on this aspect will provide estimates of the robustness of the predictions, in addition to highlighting the steps of the process in which uncertainty is high --- these steps are natural candidates for additional methodological development.

 Finally, there is a need to assess how the predictions made by purely computational approaches will be fed back into other types of research.
 This is